Information for Recruiters

 Experiential learning is at the core of the Trinity MBA and our in-depth company projects ensure that our students have a unique, first-hand opportunity to apply what they have learnt in real-world global and local business settings.
 Through this process candidates hone both managerial and leadership skills to the extent that they are ready to make a strong and insightful contribution to any organisation they join upon graduation.

-- Opportunities to meet our students and alumni on a regular basis
+- Opportunities to meet our students and alumni

 - Identification of candidates to meet your specific needs